A Tesla Model S Plaid ‘ridicules’ in a race two of the fastest gasoline cars (VIDEO)

 The BMW crossed the finish line second, with a time of 10.5 seconds and a speed of 209 km / h, while the Cadillac did it in 11.6 seconds at a top speed of 201 kilometers per hour.
 The presenter of the channel was impressed by the speed of the Tesla and its superiority to the two gasoline cars.

-The Tesla Model S Plaid features 1,020 horsepower, which makes it easy for you to reach a top speed of 321 km / h and accelerate from 0 to 100 km / h in 1.99 seconds.
-The engine of the Cadillac CT5-V Blackwing has a power of 668 horsepower with which it can reach a speed of up to 321 km / h and accelerate from 0 to 100 km / h in 3.4 seconds, while the BMW M5 CS is equipped with a 467 kilowatt engine that allows it to accelerate from 0 to 100 km / h in 3 seconds.
+The Tesla Model S Plaid features 1,020 horsepower, making it easy for you to reach a top speed of 321 km / h and accelerate from 0 to 100 km / h in 1.99 seconds.
+The Cadillac CT5-V Blackwing engine has a power of 668 horsepower with which it can reach a speed of up to 321 km / h and accelerate from 0 to 100 km / h in 3.4 seconds, while the BMW M5 CS is equipped with a 467 kilowatt engine that allows it to accelerate from 0 to 100 km / h in 3 seconds.

 If you liked it, share it with your friends!